LanikSJ/ubo-filters/docs/index.md

 Purpose
 ============

-I got tired of loosing my filters when I switched machines so I created this repo.<br>
+I got tired of loosing my filters when I switched machines so I created this repo.

 Usage
 ============

-If you'd like to use these filter lists add the bellow links to AdBlock Plus / uBlock Origin:<br>
+If you'd like to use these filter lists add the bellow links to AdBlock Plus / uBlock Origin:

 My Filters: